 In this section, please include the fees and wages of artists, creatives or specialists involved in the activity, as well as any artistic, creative or specialist costs you need to pay for.

-For example: actors, musicians, dancers, visual artists, stage designers, directors, producers, composers, writers, choreographers, stage managers, library specialists, lighting designers, curators, workshop leaders, conservators and so on.
+For example, actors, musicians, dancers, visual artists, stage designers, directors, producers, composers, writers, choreographers, stage managers, library specialists, lighting designers, curators, workshop leaders, conservators and so on.

 We are committed to making sure that artists and creatives are paid appropriately for activities we support.
 The amount is likely to depend on a number of factors, including experience and skills, the type of work and the length of the contract.
 If you are involved in the activity as an artist or creative, you can include your own fees here.
-Please see the section on fair pay on page 38 of this guidance.
+Please see the section on fair pay on page 28, and our Fair Pay information sheet on our website.

-If you are employing people to take part in your activity, you may need to budget for statutory costs relating to this (for example: paying an employer's National Insurance contributions, holiday pay and pension contributions).
+If you are employing people to take part in your activity, you may need to budget for statutory costs relating to this (for example, paying an employer's National Insurance contributions, holiday pay and pension contributions).